swisspost/gateleen/gateleen-kafka/README_kafka.md

 Besides these required configuration values, additional string values can be added.
 See documentation from Apache Kafka [here](https://kafka.apache.org/documentation/#producerconfigs).

 ## Usage
 To use the gateleen-kafka module, the [KafkaHandler](src/main/java/org/swisspush/gateleen/kafka/KafkaHandler.java) class has to be initialized as described in the _configuration_ section.
-Also the [KafkaHandler](src/main/java/org/swisspush/gateleen/kafka/KafkaHandler.java) has to be integrated in the "MainVerticle" handling all incoming requests.
+Also, the [KafkaHandler](src/main/java/org/swisspush/gateleen/kafka/KafkaHandler.java) has to be integrated in the "MainVerticle" handling all incoming requests.
 See [Playground Server](../gateleen-playground/src/main/java/org/swisspush/gateleen/playground/Server.java) and [Runconfig](../gateleen-runconfig/src/main/java/org/swisspush/gateleen/runconfig/RunConfig.java).

 The following sequence diagram shows the setup of the "MainVerticle".
 The `streamingPath` (KafkaHandler) is configured to `/playground/server/streaming/`